AlexisVaBel/QModBuser/README.md

 # QModBuser
-Application for working with Modbus devices be serial port
+Application for working with Modbus devices by serial port Working only as terminal at this moment